bagder/daniel.haxx.se/about.md

 want.

 Two hours per day, every day through decades end up a lot of time.
-Of course I also spend a little extra at times and during vacations I don't spend as much.
+Of course I also spend a little extra at times and during vacations I do not spend as much.

 ## curl